By Maureen Carland, Administrator at Maine Veterans' Homes -Scarborough

 Under the Medicare hospice benefit, your loved one can get respite care in a Medicare-approved hospital or skilled nursing facility for up to five days at a time.

 5. What Do You Need to Pack?

 Discuss with your care provider what you will need to pack.
 Since respite stays are for a brief time, packing light is often the best plan.
-Usually, all you will need is prescriptions and clothes, as your loved one will be provided care as a full-time resident.
+Usually, all you will need is prescriptions and clothes, as your loved one will be provided the same care as a full-time resident.

 Maine Veterans’ Homes is an independent nonprofit organization that provides respite care at six locations throughout Maine, each welcoming our honored veterans.
 Learn more about respite care at a location near you.